automl-cdac/Unofficial-Automl/README.md

 This project is licensed under the MIT License.

-## 🙏 Acknowledgments
+## 🆘 Support

-- LangGraph for workflow orchestration
+If you encounter issues:

+1. Check the troubleshooting section above
+2. Run the health check utility
+3. Check the Django logs for backend errors
+4. Check browser console for frontend errors
+5. Ensure all dependencies are installed correctly

+For chatbot-specific issues:
-- Google Gemini API for intelligent analysis
+- Verify your Google Gemini API key is valid
-- Scikit-learn for core ML algorithms
-- React for the frontend framework
-- Plotly for interactive visualizations
+- Check that the backend is running on port 8000
+- Ensure datasets are properly uploaded before using the chatbot